Mexican police find 75 migrants in border town safe house

 Mexico’s Public Safety Department said Tuesday that police acted on a tip from U.S. authorities.

-The migrants were turned over to Mexico’s National Immigration Institute for possible deportation.
+The migrants discovered near Reynosa were turned over to Mexico’s National Immigration Institute for possible deportation.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.